yeri63-hp48g/Sorting-Hat/README.md

 - Once a trait has been asked, it won't be asked again.
 Why should it be, since the hat already knows the answer?
 - Comments are given after each response, to reveal what the hat is thinking, and that some answers were quite obvious!
 - If any traits are confusing, not to worry.
 Just answer No and wait for the next question.
 There are many traits here.
-- Only traits which you confirmed with a Yes, are considered when determining the right house at the school of magic.
+- Only the traits which you confirmed with a Yes are considered, to determine which house to place you at the school of magic.
 - Have fun, and don't let on about the use of magic used to sort you.
 Just say it was just a clever program, nothing more.